comprobo25/comprobo25.github.io/assignments/warmup_project.md

 ## Tips, Tricks, and Words of (Pseudo?)
 Wisdom

 * We want to create an environment in this course where folks contribute interesting things they've learned to the rest of the class.
-To accomplish this, we've created [a Google doc that we can use for collecting useful tips for this assignment](https://docs.google.com/document/d/1qKx8a1RNRpeyYIiZdDyUJzNqXsaaCSz8rG0UKaqvYIo/edit?usp=sharing).
+To accomplish this, we've created <a onclick="window.open('https://docs.google.com/document/d/1qKx8a1RNRpeyYIiZdDyUJzNqXsaaCSz8rG0UKaqvYIo/edit?usp=sharing', '_blank', 'location=yes,scrollbars=yes,status=yes');">a Google doc that we can use for collecting useful tips for this assignment</a>.
 We've already prepopulated the document with useful information on calculating angle differences; converting a ROS pose to x, y, and yaw; and project a laser scan into the odometry frame.
 * When programming robots you have to get used to the idea that your code is never "bug free" in the same way that an implementation of a sorting algorithm can be bug free (there is always more work to do to make your robot code more robust to various scenarios).
 * When your robot is not doing what you expect it to, you are often faced with the decision of spending time tweaking your code to get it to work or spending time writing code to visualize / understand what your code is doing.
 Students often are comfortable with the former (tweaking) and hesitant to pursue the latter (visualizing).
 We advise you to push yourself to work on visualization and other means to understand what your code is doing.
 You will find that for robotics programming, these visualizations will prove invaluable for rooting out bugs and finding ways to improve your code.